We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Shea butter is a crucial ingredient in black soap.
 While shea can help relieve itchiness and soothe dry skin, cocoa and coconut oil add moisture.

-If you have combination skin, this makes choosing the right soap that much easier.
+If you have combination skin, black soap makes choosing the right soap that much easier.
 Shea may add moisture, but coconut oil may help prevent overactive oil glands.

-The benefits of African black soap lie in its ingredients.
-This includes a combination of:
+The benefits of African black soap lie in its ingredients, which includes a combination of:

 - cocoa pods